birdie-ai/golibs/dml/README.md

-# bdml: Birdie Data Manipulation Language
+# dml: Data Manipulation Language

-This package provides the parser and encoder for the Birdie Data Manipulation Language (bdml).
+This package provides the parser and encoder for the Data Manipulation Language (dml) used as write interface for the search services.

-## What is bdml?
+## What is dml?

-The `bdml` language exists for three reasons:
+DML stands for [Data Manipulation Language](https://en.wikipedia.org/wiki/Data_manipulation_language) and this `dml` exists primarily for three reasons:

 1. Having a common language that captures the data change semantics independent of the transport protocol used (REST, PubSub, etc).
 2. The ability to funnel data change events from different sources into a common language that allows for ease de-duplication and other optimizations.